ethereum-optimism/community-hub/src/docs/protocol/protocol.md

 - **OVM_BondManager:** The Bond Manager contract handles deposits in the form of an ERC20 token from bonded Proposers.
 It also handles the accounting of gas costs spent by a Verifier during the course of a fraud proof.
 In the event of a successful fraud proof, the fraudulent Proposer's bond is slashed, and the Verifier's gas costs are refunded.

 - **OVM_StateTransitioner:** The State Transitioner coordinates the execution of a state transition during the evaluation of a fraud proof.
 It feeds verified input to the Execution Manager's run(), and controls a State Manager (which is  uniquely created for each fraud proof).
-Once a fraud proof has been initialized, this contract is provided with the pre-state root and verifies that the OVM storage slots committed to the State Mangager are contained in that state This contract controls the State Manager and Execution Manager, and uses them to calculate the post-state root by applying the transaction.
+Once a fraud proof has been initialized, this contract is provided with the pre-state root and verifies that the OVM storage slots committed to the State Manager are contained in that state.
+This contract controls the State Manager and Execution Manager, and uses them to calculate the post-state root by applying the transaction.
 The Fraud Verifier can then check for fraud by comparing the calculated post-state root with the proposed post-state root.

 - **OVM_StateTransitionerFactory:** Used by the Fraud verifier to create a unique State Transitioner for each fraud proof.
 <!-- - (TODO: are factories even worth including?) -->